A Rose and a Baby Ruth

 "A Rose and a Baby Ruth" is a song written by John D. Loudermilk under his "Johnny Dee" pseudonym.
-The song was published in 1956.
+The song, which partially refers to the Baby Ruth candy bar, was published in 1956.
 The best-known version was recorded by George Hamilton IV.
 The song reached number 6 on the Billboard magazine pop chart and spent 20 weeks on the chart.

 "A Rose and a Baby Ruth" showed regional appeal in country music, foreshadowing Hamilton's highly successful career, in the 1960s.

 Chart performance

 Covers

-At the same date as Billboard reviewed George Hamilton IV´s original version - in October 1956 - they reviewed a competing cover sung by Eddie Fontaine and released by Decca.
-Billboard predicted it would be a close race between the two recordings, but the Decca release did not make even the lower part of Billboard´s Top 100.
+On the same date Billboard reviewed George Hamilton IV´s original version, in October 1956, they reviewed a competing cover sung by Eddie Fontaine and released by Decca.
+Billboard predicted it would be a close race between the two recordings, but the Decca release did not make even the lower part of Billboards Top 100.

-Johnny Maestro & The Crests did a version in 1960 for their first album, "The Crests Sing All Biggies" - (Coed LP 901).
+Johnny Maestro & The Crests did a version in 1960 for their first album, The Crests Sing All Biggies - (Coed LP 901).

-Al Kooper covered it on his 1970 Columbia release "Easy Does It".
+Al Kooper covered it on his 1970 Columbia release Easy Does It.

-The song was covered by Marilyn Manson as a bonus studio track on the limited edition version of The Last Tour On Earth live album in 1999.
+The song was covered by Marilyn Manson as a bonus studio track on the limited-edition version of The Last Tour On Earth live album in 1999.